Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Experiments

 \textbf{AVSBench.} \cref{tab:avs_results} presents the experimental results on AVSBench.
-DDAVS outperforms the previous best results by 1.30\% on AVS-S4, 1.10\% on AVS-MS3, and 1.70\% on AVSS in terms of $\mathcal{J}\&\mathcal{F}$.
-In the multi-source setting (MS3), DDAVS exceeds the flagship method AVSegFormer~\cite{gao2024avsegformer} by 7.90\% and the recent DDESeg~\cite{liu2025dynamic} by 2.90\%.
-On the semantic subset AVSS involving spatial and categorical ambiguity, DDAVS improves over previous best baseline by 1.20\% and 2.30\% for $\mathcal{J}$ and $\mathcal{F}$ respectively, indicating that disentangled audio queries and dual-stage fusion effectively reduce interference between overlapping sources.
+DDAVS achieves state-of-the-art performance across all subsets.
+On the semantic subset AVSS involving spatial and categorical ambiguity, DDAVS improves over previous best baseline by 2.0\% $\mathcal{J}\&\mathcal{F}$, indicating that disentangled audio queries and dual-stage fusion effectively reduce interference between overlapping sources.

-\textbf{VPO.} As shown in \cref{tab:vpo_results}, DDAVS outperforms the state-of-the-art by 1.81\% and 3.54\% $\mathcal{J}\&\mathcal{F}$ on VPO-MS (multi-source) and VPO-MSMI (multi-source and multi-instance).
-These results demonstrate the advantage of DDAVS in complex multi-source scenes that require robust cross-modal representation, while DDAVS also remains competitive under simple acoustic conditions such as VPO-SS.
+\textbf{VPO.} \cref{tab:vpo_results} presents the experimental results on VPO.
+DDAVS outperforms the state-of-the-art by 1.81\% and 3.54\% $\mathcal{J}\&\mathcal{F}$ on VPO-MS (multi-source) and VPO-MSMI (multi-source and multi-instance).
+These results demonstrate that the advantage of DDAVS in complex multi-source scenes that require robust cross-modal representation, while it also remains competitive under simple conditions such as VPO-SS.